-- 1. Respect and protect the privacy of others. - Use only assigned accounts. - Not share account information with others. - Not view, use, or copy passwords, data, or networks to which they are not authorized. - Not distribute private information about others or themselves. - 2.
-Respect and protect the integrity, availability, and security of all electronic resources. - Observe all network security practices, as included in student or staff handbooks or otherwise posted. - Report security risks or violations to a teacher or network administrator. - Not destroy or damage data, networks, or other resources that do not belong to them. - Conserve, protect, and share these resources with other students, staff and Internet users. - 3.
-Respect and protect the intellectual property of others. - Not infringe copyrights (no making illegal copies of music, games, or movies!). - Not plagiarize. - 4.
-Respect and practice the principles of community. - Communicate only in ways that are kind and respectful. - Report threatening or discomforting materials to a teacher or administrator. - Not intentionally access, transmit, copy, or create material that violates the school's code of conduct (such as messages that are pornographic, threatening, rude, discriminatory, or meant to harass). - Not intentionally access, transmit, copy, or create material that is illegal (such as obscenity, stolen materials, or illegal copies of copyrighted works). - Not use the resources to further other acts that are criminal or violate the school's code of conduct. - Not send spam, chain letters, or other mass unsolicited mailings. - Not buy, sell, advertise, or otherwise conduct business, unless approved as a school project.
+- 1. Respect and protect the privacy of others. - Use only assigned accounts. - Not share account information with others. - Not view, use, or copy passwords, data, or networks to which they are not authorized. - Not distribute private information about Malden Public Schools, others or themselves. - 2.
+Respect and protect the integrity, availability, and security of all electronic resources. - Observe all network security practices, as included in student or staff handbooks or otherwise posted. - Report security risks or violations to a teacher or network administrator. - Not destroy or damage data, networks, or other resources that do not belong to them. - Conserve, protect, and share these resources with other students, staff and Internet users. - Not engage in activities designed to, or that might reasonably be foreseen to, expose Malden Public Schools technology or other computers to computer viruses, other harmful software, or other injury or damage.

+- Not use proxy websites that allow a user to browse the internet anonymously and intentionally bypasses firewall and content filters or modifying policies, machine settings or infrastructure to gain unauthorized access to resources or to evade established security configurations. - 3.
+Respect and protect the intellectual property of others. - Not infringe copyrights (no making illegal copies or downloads of software, music, games, or movies!). - Not plagiarize. - 4.
+Respect and practice the principles of community. - Communicate only in ways that are kind and respectful. - Report threatening or discomforting materials to a teacher or administrator. - Not intentionally access, transmit, copy, or create material that violates the school's code of conduct (such as messages that are pornographic, threatening, rude, discriminatory, or meant to harass). - Not intentionally access, transmit, copy, or create material that is illegal (such as obscenity, drug or alcohol use, stolen materials, or illegal copies of copyrighted works). - Not use the resources to further other acts that are criminal or violate the school's code of conduct. - Not send spam, chain letters, or other mass unsolicited mailings. - Not use the resources for gambling. - Not buy, sell, advertise, politically lobby or otherwise conduct business, unless approved as a school project.